 Fabian Window (c1910) by Caroline Townshend

 To the right of the fireplace is the Fabian Window unveiled by the Prime Minister, Tony Blair, in April 2005.
-The window was commissioned by George Bernard Shaw in 1910 but remained at the Caroline Townshend’s studio until her death in 1944 when it was acquired by the Webb Memorial Trust.
+The window was commissioned by LSE co-founder and dramatist George Bernard Shaw in 1910 but remained at the Caroline Townshend’s studio until her death in 1944 when it was acquired by the Webb Memorial Trust.
 After a series of adventures it arrived in the Shaw Library.
 The bottom right of the window depicts several Fabian women, though not Beatrice Webb.